emma-carballal/mlzoomcamp-midterm-project/README.md

 The model has been saved, built and dockerized with [BentoML](https://github.com/bentoml/BentoML), an open-source library that enables users to create a machine learning-powered prediction service easily.

-Te prediction API has been deployed on AWS Elastic Container Service and you can test it [here](http://54.152.57.142:3000/).
+The prediction API has been deployed on AWS Elastic Container Service and you can test it [here](http://54.152.57.142:3000/).
 An example of a json data query is provided in the `predict_test.py` file.

 ## How to run the project
 ### Train and save the model